Life After High School: How to Prepare for University

 Remember, you don’t have to get everything right the first time!

 Making mistakes and failing is a natural part of life.
 What’s important is having the self-awareness to reflect on the things you did well and not so well.
 This also includes being humble enough to accept constructive criticism without taking it personally.

 Failing at something is a learning opportunity if you have an attitude of self-improvement.
-This means never making excuses for yourself – if you really wanted it to happen, you would have found a way.
 I would encourage you to always look for that way!
 Never stop working hard, trying your best, and exploring life.

 To end, I’d like to congratulate you all on your graduation!
-We at A-Team are so proud of the hard work you have done to get to this point.
+Our team at A Team Tuition are so proud of the hard work you have done to get to this point.
 Good luck for the future, young adults!